Goose Gossage

-Richard Michael "Goose" Gossage (born July 5, 1951) is an American former baseball pitcher who played 22 seasons in Major League Baseball (MLB) between 1972 and 1994.
+Richard Michael "Goose" Gossage (born July 5, 1951) is an American former professional baseball pitcher who played 22 seasons in Major League Baseball (MLB) between 1972 and 1994.
 He pitched for nine different teams, spending his best years with the New York Yankees and San Diego Padres.

-In the late 1970s and early 1980s, Gossage was one of the earliest manifestations of the modern closer, with facial hair and a gruff demeanor to go along with his fastball.
+In the late 1970s and early 1980s, Gossage was one of the earliest manifestations of the modern closer, with a bold mustache and a gruff demeanor to go along with his overpowering 100 mph fastball.
 He led the American League (AL) in saves three times and was runner-up twice; by the end of the 1987 season he ranked second in major-league career saves, trailing only Rollie Fingers, although by the end of his career his total of 310 had slipped to fourth all time.
 When he retired he also ranked third in major-league career games pitched (1,002), and he remains third in wins in relief (115) and innings pitched in relief (1,5562/3); his 1,502 strikeouts place him behind only Hoyt Wilhelm among pitchers who pitched primarily in relief.
 He also is the career leader in blown saves (112).
 From 1977 through 1983 he never recorded an earned run average over 2.62, including a mark of 0.77 in 1981, and in 1980 he finished third in AL voting for both the MVP Award and Cy Young Award as the Yankees won a division title.

 Respected for his impact in crucial games, Gossage recorded the final out to clinch a division, league, or World Series title seven times.
 His eight All-Star selections as a reliever were a record until Mariano Rivera passed him in 2008; he was also selected once as a starting pitcher.
-He was inducted into the Baseball Hall of Fame in 2008.
+In 2008, Gossage was inducted into the Baseball Hall of Fame.
 He now works in broadcasting.

-Career
+Early life

-Gossage grew up near N. Cascade Avenue in Colorado Springs, Colorado.
-He graduated in 1970 from Wasson High School, where he played on the baseball and basketball teams and was included in the school's athletic "Wall of Fame".
+Richard Michael "Goose" Gossage was born on July 5, 1951, in Colorado Springs, Colorado, and he grew up near N. Cascade Avenue.
+He graduated in 1970 from Wasson High School, where he played on the baseball and basketball teams and is included in the school's athletic "Wall of Fame".
 His wife Corna Gossage also graduated from Wasson High.
-The Chicago White Sox selected him in the ninth round of the 1970 Major League Baseball draft.